 “It does not always run as smoothly as that, but these wild and scary eventualities parents talk about are inconceivable.”

 It is true that I have often been shocked to hear the kinds of things coercionists expect and experience with their children.
+Their experience is definitely not mine.
+I think problems are soluble and I expect us to be able to solve them, and that the solutions will not pose unwarranted risks legally, financially, or indeed physically, because that is a good idea and no one has a death wish.
 However, to the extent that I seemed to be implying that it was a piece of cake in my state of enlightenment within touching distance of The Truth, from my perspective now, that looks delusional!
 There were so many ways in which I was coercive in the past and had not yet noticed.
-And I have no doubt that I will likewise one day look back on my thinking now and notice yet more glaring mistakes.
+And I keep noticing yet more glaring mistakes all the time.
 And all such coercion, whether one is aware of it or not, is going to be causing trouble.
 It takes creativity and growth of knowledge to discover this stuff.
 And no matter how many mistakes we correct, there are still always more to discover and correct.
 That is the human condition.

 I agree with my analysis of the coercive stuff in the long section between the above section and this bit: